JeffT13/PyTorch_Speaker_Verification/ICSI_Meeting_Corpus/README.md

         c. speaker0.npy  (speaker folder: me907) - TEST

 8. Remove these speaker names (folders) from the unprocessed data location, and remove corresponding numpy speaker files from processed data location.

+Additional Notes:

+1. Modifications to .py files when running on Prince: remove exist_ok in `data_preprocess.py` script from `TIMIT` folder